-Dr Shawn Pourgol is the founder and president of National Academy of Osteopathy (Canada), National University of Medical Sciences (Spain), National University of Medical Sciences (USA), National University of Medical Sciences (Panama), Canadian Union of Osteopathic Manual Practitioners and Osteopathy Chronic Pain Clinics of Canada, Osteopathy TV and Osteopathy Bank of Commerce & Investment.
+I am founder and president of National Academy of Osteopathy (Canada), National University of Medical Sciences (Spain), National University of Medical Sciences (USA), National University of Medical Sciences (Panama), Canadian Union of Osteopathic Manual Practitioners, Osteopathy Chronic Pain Clinics of Canada, Osteopathy TV and Osteopathy Bank of Commerce & Investment.
 I also serve as the Minister of Education for the Southern Cherokee Nation in the USA.

 It was such a happy occasion to see Dr

 Mehdi Shiravi, a graduate of the Doctor of Physical Therapy (DPT)

 program of National University of Medical Sciences (Spain) in Iran travel to Toronto, Canada to visit us at National Academy of Osteopathy.

 Dr Shiravi is a current Diploma in Osteopathic Manual Practice (DOMP)

 program student of the National Academy of Osteopathy, class of

 I was so surprised to receive two Persian rugs

 as gifts from Dr Shiravi.
 One of the Persian rugs had our NUMSS (Spain)